Garrid0/first-ROS2-project/README.md

 This project is part of one of the exercises of the [ACM SIGSOFT Summer School for Software Engineering](https://scivenia.com/en/event/acm-sigsoft-summer-school-for-software-engineering-in-robotic) for Robotics that took place in June 2025 at TU Delft.
 [Prof. Dr. Jose Miguel Guerrero](https://github.com/jmguerreroh) presented it.

 The project provides a simple demonstration of a reactive navigation algorithm known as "Bump and Go."
 It shows a simulated [TurtleBot3](https://www.turtlebot.com/turtlebot3/) robot in a TurtleBot3 world, controlled by a ROS2 node written in Python.
-The robot uses its LIDAR sensor to detect obstacles and changes its direction when it gets too close.
+The robot uses its LIDAR sensor to detect obstacles.
+When the frontal distance is detected to be less than a pre-defined threshold, the robot rotates for 2 seconds and then continues moving forward until it bumps into the next object.

 ![Demostración del Robot en Acción](videos/bump_and_go.gif)